SpencerNorris/EnergyGraph/README.md

 2) Blowing away comments, colors, etc. in tables to prevent any wonkiness when exporting to csv.

+3) Changing "TYPE OF PRODUCER" to "SECTOR_NAME" for consistency between sheets, make Setlr files cleaner when defining pipeline.

-3) Removing commas from consumption column to make sure CSV is well-formed.
+3) Removing commas from CONSUMPTION, SECTOR_NAME columns to make sure CSV is well-formed.

 ONTOLOGY